 Welcome!Welcome to the Montana University System’s Medical Laboratory Sciences website!
 We’re delighted that you are considering this field as a career.
 Few jobs offer the number of employment opportunities, beginning salary levels and job portability enjoyed by medical laboratory scientists.
 If you have questions that are not addressed by this website, please feel free to contact the directors at UM or MSU.

 Medical Laboratory Scientists (formerly called medical technologists) are important health care providers that perform laboratory analyses used in the diagnosis and treatment of disease and maintenance of health.
 Because of the demands of this career, Medical Laboratory Scientists receive extensive education and training using biomedical analyses and complex instrumentation.

 Medical laboratory scientists are accomplished professionals who are broadly trained to work in five areas of the laboratory including:

-No matter what career option they choose, Medical Laboratory Scientists have something in common.
-They possess an interest in science with a strong desire to help others.
+No matter what career option they choose, MLS's have something in common.
+They have an interest in science with a strong desire to help others.
 They are accurate, reliable and recognize their responsibility to human health.